Chinese Paper and Art — Paper Cutting, Oil Paper Umbrella, Kite, and Other Delicate Art Forms

 Reform of Paper Making by Cai Lun

-In the year 105, Cai Lun presented his reformed version of the paper to his emperor, which was smooth, high quality, and quite suitable for writing and painting.
+In 105, Cai Lun presented his reformed version of the paper to his emperor, which was smooth, high quality, and quite suitable for writing and painting.

 More importantly, the raw materials of Cai Lun's paper are cheap and easy to find, and his reformed paper-making techniques can guarantee mass production.

-Since then, the paper has been widely used to write and paint, later spread worldwide, and made significant contributions to preserving and disseminating history and culture.
+Since then, the paper has been widely used to write and paint, spread worldwide, and significantly contributed to preserving and disseminating history and culture.